Sarthak2143/books/README.md

 - `The Practice of Programming (Addison-Wesley Professional Computing Series)`

+- `Software Engineering at Google`

+- `40 Algorithms Every Programmer Should Know`

 - `DARK PSYCHOLOGY: 10 BOOKS IN 1 : Learn the Art of Persuasion, How to Influence People, Hypnosis, Manipulation Techniques, NLP Secrets, Analyze Body language, Mind Control, and Emotional Intelligence`

 ## Other awesome repos for books